 a.
 Students must take four modules (each worth 30 CATS) and write a 16,000-word dissertation (60 CATS).

 b.
-Full-time students must take two modules in term 1 and a further two in term 2.
+Full-time students must take two modules in term 1 and a further two modules in term 2.
 Part-time students will usually take one module in each of the four taught terms across the two-year period of their study.
-However, they may take more three modules in their first year with the approval of the degree convener
+However, they may take more modules in their first year with the approval of the degree convenor.

 d.
 Students wishing to do so may take one creative writing module.

 e.
-Students wishing to do so may take one module outside the department, but must seek approval from the degree convener to do so and also acquire permission from the relevant tutor/convener of the outside module.
+Students wishing to do so may take one 30 CATS module (or two modules that total 30 CATS) outside the department, but must seek approval from the degree convenor to do so and also acquire permission from the relevant tutor/convenor of the outside module.

 e.
 The pass mark for this course is 50.
 Students who complete the MA with an overall average of 70 or higher will be awarded a distinction.
 Students with a final average of 60-69 will be awarded a merit.

 f.
 If a student fails to achieve the requisite 180 CATS but has passed at least 120 CATS the Board of Examiners may decide to award them a Postgraduate Diploma in English.

 g.
 This course adheres to the examination conventions set out in University Regulations 37.3 through 37.5 (http://www2.warwick.ac.uk/services/gov/calendar/section2/regulations/reg37pgt_pt1/).